manumuve/encoding-checker/README.md

 * -showall: If present, shows the full list of scanned files.
 * -timeout: If present, set the timeout to deep detection method for each file to check.
 * -ignorewarning: If present, the script will continue when files with undetermined encoding are detected.
+* -resultspath: If present, the scan results are saved into the specified file.

 ## Usage examples